tsottili/findsum/README.md

 # findsum
-find the shortest sequence of number inside a defined set which sum the target value.
+Given a set of number, find the shortest sequence which sum the target value.

 (open with Codelite)